The Appearance preference tool lets you configure various aspects of how your desktop looks.

 |GTK+ Theme Style|

 This tab controls the visual appearance of the toolkit (Gtk+) controls, such as buttons and menus.
 You can switch between themes by selecting them in the list.
+The colored rectangles to the left of the style names give a preview of the color combinations found in each style for things like window backgrounds, fonts and menu item highlights.

 index.theme file, should also have an